FNaouss/GestionAbsence/README.md

 # Project Name

-This is a brief description of what your project is about.
+This is a web app that manages attendance of students at L3 MIASHS at UGA.

 ## Getting Started